oracle-livelabs/oci/oci-visualizer-path-analyzer/lab3/lab3.md

       ![nv-maplegend](images/nv-maplegend.png)

 3. As shown below, Click on the **DRG** orange circle icon to see the associated status and additional details.
-Once clicked the details will appear in the right window pane.
+Once selected the details will appear in the right window pane.

     * Click **"hol-drg"**